riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 - **Fine-tuned control**: Single node-level controls allow specifying and mixing nodes of different specs to lift restrictions from a single model and improve consistency.
 - **Efficiency**: You can reduce the node footprint for your cluster, simplifying your operational requirements.

 Virtual Machines node pools provide a better experience for dynamic workloads and high availability requirements.
 Virtual Machines node pools enable you to set up multiple similar-family virtual machines in one node pool.
-Your workload will be automatically scheduled on the available resources that you configure.
+Your workload is automatically scheduled on the available resources that you configure.

 ### Feature comparison